 The last “great” conjunction of these 2 bodies occurred in 2006, the next one will fall on June 4, 2024, and it will be the last one before the big meeting in 2059.

 Regrettably, the closest approach will be visible in a narrow swath in the western hemisphere, mostly south of the equator.
 The angular distance of these 2 planets from the Sun is only 12°, so imagine how the observation window can be small.
 The planets rise when the nautical twilight begins.
 Because of their brightness (Jupiter -1.84 Mag and Mercury -1.07 Mag), an observer can easily track these planets at least upon the beginning of the civil dawn.
-The angular separation between them is only 0°02′, so it will be enough to spot the Jupiter low above the horizon.
+The angular separation between them is only 0°02′, so it will be enough to spot Jupiter low above the horizon.
 There is rather no chance to see the Pleiades, accompanying Jupiter and Mercury a bit towards the north.
 Quite a good indicator can be the crescent Moon, rising about one hour before the planets, which is about 15 degrees away from them (Pic.
 41).

 8. UNUSUAL CIRCUMSTANCES OF JUPITER’S GALILEAN SATELLITES

-There are some events reserved only for people, who owe at least good binoculars.
+There are some events reserved only for people, who own at least good binoculars.
 The Galilean satellites act somewhat as the minor Solar System.
 They can transit across Jupiter’s disk, hide behind it or occult each other.
 These four giants orbit Jupiter with almost perfect resonance, which means, that they can’t eclipse, occult, or be elongated all at the same time.
 However, these situations cannot be excluded completely.
 Every 12 years on average, the Galilean giants seem to disappear completely because of transit across Jupiter’s disk or occultation by the biggest planet in our Solar System.
-The last event such as this occurred in 2009 and the next one is happening in 2021.
+The last event such as occurred in 2009 and the next one is happening in 2021.
 Furthermore, Jupiter will be almost the closest to Earth, because it reaches opposition on August 19, whereas the event takes place on August 15.
 The disappearance of Galilean satellites won’t last long.
 It will take about 3 minutes between the eclipse of Io by Jovian shadow and the IIIrd contact of Callisto with the Jovian disk (Pic.
 43, 44).

 Other spectacular events related to Galilean Satellites are their extreme elongations, which can reach 14-15′ (Pic.
 46).
 We have 3 events such as this across the current decade.